thewca/worldcubeassociation.org/docs/STYLE_GUIDE.md

 - **Nothing complex inside JSX.** Inline arrow callbacks are fine only for trivial one-liners (`onClick={() => setOpen(true)}`) and boolean comparisons.
 Anything with an `if`, a `map` that reshapes data, or more than one statement moves to a named const in the component preamble.
+- **Nothing complex inside `if (...)` either.** Assign the call's result to a named variable and test the variable — the name is what tells the next reader what the condition means.
 - Extract a dialog or a repeated block into its own component file once it's more than incidental.
 - Prefer `children` over a `text?: string | ReactNode` prop with `typeof` checks. `children` handles strings natively.